And we are back right here at a cutting edge of societal evolution.

 Unbelievable.

-Uh you know, the Democrats have traditionally been anti-intelligence, and it's reflected in most of their policies.
+You know, the Democrats have traditionally been anti-intelligence, and it's reflected in most of their policies.

-Well, if you do that, uh the chances of recruiting anybody near a terrorist group or even a foreign spy are going to be very difficult.
+Well, if you do that, the chances of recruiting anybody near a terrorist group or even a foreign spy are going to be very difficult.

 Here comes your book with news about China.

-Um what of the the I don't I don't think people look at the Chinese as a cutthroat enemy of ours.
+I don't think people look at the Chinese as a cutthroat enemy of ours.

-Yet those uh who study it know that they're they're they're in bed with Iran, they're in bed with uh Hugo Chavez in Venezuela.
+Yet those who study it know that they're in bed with Iran.

 What is the Chinese objective here?

-Uh the Chinese have a very sophisticated strategy of undermining the United States.
+The Chinese have a very sophisticated strategy of undermining the United States.

 They don't like the idea that the United States is the sole superpower.

-Uh they want to push the United States out of Asia, and they want to be the dominant power, not just in Asia, but in the whole world.
+They want to push the United States out of Asia, and they want to be the dominant power, not just in Asia, but in the whole world.

-Uh and uh this strategy is not well known.
+And this strategy is not well known.

-Um, but dominant power in in what manner do they do they want to convert as many nations to communism as possible, or what do they want?
+Do they want to convert as many nations to communism as possible, or what do they want?

-Well, they want yes, they do not want a democratic system.
+Well, they want, yes, they do not want a democratic system.

 They want to extend that.

-Another question that people have when they hear stories such as those in your book, uh does the president, White House, the administration have any recourse here?
+Another question that people have when they hear stories such as those in your book, does the president, White House, the administration have any recourse here?

-Uh uh this kind of thing stuns people.
+This kind of thing stuns people.

-They don't understand why Americans would would would uh uh trade secrets uh sabotage and and and act traitorously uh toward their own country, and how can it be gotten away with?
+They don't understand why Americans would trade secrets, sabotage, and act traitorously toward their own country.

-Uh does the president know?
+Does the president know?

 Is he fully aware of all of this?

-Your book contained information that Yes, here's what happened.
+Yes, here's what happened.

-Good conservatives served in the Reagan administration, and they headed something called the Office of the National Counterintelligence Executive.
+And they headed something called the Office of the National Counterintelligence Executive.

-They drew up a new strategy, and the strategy said, look, we can't just sit back and wait for spies to come after us and then uncover them and and wring our hands when we realize how much damage they caused.
+They drew up a new strategy, and the strategy said, look, we can't just sit back and wait for spies to come after us and then uncover them and wring our hands when we realize how much damage they caused.

 They said we need an offensive strategy.

-We need to go on the offensive, go after the intelligence services and stop them before they get in the government and do the same thing to terrorist groups.
+We need to go on the offensive, go after the intelligence services, and stop them before they get in the government and do the same thing to terrorist groups.

 Well, the strategy was approved by the president, but it was sidelined by bureaucrats opposed to counterintelligence.

-Well, I think, you know, uh I would uh highlight what uh Rumsfeld was talking about recently that you know, a lot of the uh uh liberal F Democrats ascribe to the blame America First uh syndrome, and that's really the dominant guiding ideology behind the Democratic Party.
+Well, I think, you know, I would highlight what Rumsfeld was talking about recently: that, you know, a lot of the liberal left Democrats ascribe to the Blame America First syndrome.

 You get the sense that the Democrats want us to lose the war on terrorism.

-Their view is that our superpower stat Madden Albright has said this, destabilizes the world.
+Their view is that our superpower status, Madden Albert has said this, destabilizes the world and makes people hate us.

-And of course, liberals are a bunch of hand wringers that want everybody to love us and think they have the ability to make that happen with the force and the power of their personality.
+And, of course, liberals are a bunch of hand-wringers that want everybody to love us and think they have the ability to make that happen with the force and the power of their personality.

 It's why people need to read your book.

-I uh it came out of nowhere, Bill.
+It came out of nowhere, Bill.

-I mean, I Sorry, go ahead.
+I mean, I sorry, go ahead.

-I'm telling people, look, you've got to be ready because down the road is China, uh Russia's going south on us, and uh and then are they going to attack us?
+I'm telling people, look, you've got to be ready because down the road is China.

 Will the Chinese actually do that?

-Uh the problem is that uh the elites in our country don't recognize that the Chinese are our enemy, and they view us as their main enemy, and they're actually a big trig trading partner to a lot of people.
+The problem is that the elites in our country don't recognize that the Chinese are our enemy, and they view us as their main enemy.

 How can they be an enemy?